gengshan-y/handProj/README.md

 **Under development**

+## problems
+2. build a pipeline system, use it to extract poses.
+3. use mxnet or torch to build the recognition system.

 ## Multi-Hands Tracking by multiple object tracking and pose estimation
 This is the experimental version of the multi-hands tracking pipeline.
 Featues for camera capture were deleted.